The Shipping Law Review: Spain

 The MNL grants the rescuer a withholding right on the ship and the goods salvaged until the bounty is paid or a sufficient guarantee is constituted.
 Competence lies with the civil jurisdiction.
 Nonetheless, the parties can submit their dispute to an administrative maritime arbitration system.
 Although, theoretically, salvage is a private law issue, Article 367 of the MNL gives competence to maritime authorities to intervene in salvage operations performed within the Spanish maritime areas when it is necessary to protect the safety of navigation, human life at sea and the environment.
 In this situation, the rescuer can have a right to the bounty, but the sum shall be deposited directly at the Exchequer.

 The MNL also rules shipwrecked and sunken goods (Articles 369 to 383).15 The removal and recovery of shipwrecks or goods from shipwrecks should be distinguished.
 The first appertains to public law.
 The MNL establishes certain obligations on the owners and captains of vessels that have sunk or been wrecked in Spanish maritime areas, such as to inform the administration, beaconing and preventing pollution.
 The recovery of wrecks falls under private law, except for state ships and goods.
 Although the general rule is that the owner maintains the property, in some cases the state has a right of appropriation.

-The MNL has reduced the interventionism of the Spanish administration, although it still grants an important role to the navy in the recovery of state ships that are sunk or wrecked.
+The MNL has reduced the interventionism of the Spanish administration, although it still grants an important role to the navy in the recovery of sunk or wrecked state ships.
 The current legal regime owes much to the Nuestra Señora de las Mercedes case.16 Finally, Spain has also ratified the Convention on the Protection of the Underwater Cultural Heritage (2001).

 vi Passengers' rights